 What is composition in photography?
 What are the different photo compositions used by professional photographers?
 Is my composition good or bad?
-These are some of the questions that arise in the mind of an amateur photographer.
-If you are looking to find the answers to these questions, then this guide is for you.
-It will help you to learn everything about the popular image composing techniques used by many famous photographers.
+These are some of the questions that often arise in the mind of an amateur photographer.
+If you are looking for answers, then this guide is for you.
+It will help you to learn everything about popular image composing techniques used by many famous photographers.

 Table of Contents